-Relate, the UK's most-trusted relationship counsellors, discuss how relationships may change as you discover you are perimenopausal, and as you experience menopause.
+Relate, the UK's largest provider of relationship support, discuss how relationships may change as you discover you are perimenopausal, and as you experience menopause.
 They also share lots of practical advice on how you can work together to survive and thrive at this time of change…

 It’s not unusual for your relationship to come under strain during the menopause; many women find they are easily irritated by their partner or feel they need to withdraw from the relationship as they try to manage their symptoms.